What You Can Do

 Setup

 Setup starts in PlayerZero — no pre-configuration in Slack is required.
-The Slack connection is managed under Notifications, not the Integrations page (which is used for tools like Jira and Linear).
+The Slack connection is managed under Collaboration, not the Ticketing page (which is used for tools like Jira and Linear).

-- In PlayerZero, navigate to Organization Settings → Notifications
+- In PlayerZero, navigate to Settings → Collaboration

-- You’ll be redirected to Slack to sign in and authorize PlayerZero in your workspace
+- Sign in to Slack and authorize PlayerZero in your workspace